AsinusGrandus/snipp/README.md

 Windows 11 broke it's snipping tool, so I made this to (temporarily) replace it.

 # how to use
-The left upper corner from the area you want to screenshot can be marked with left crtl, to mark the right bottom corner from the area you can use left alt.
-To save the screenshot, you can use tab.
+Let's say you want to take a screenshot from a specific area:

+- hover with your mouse over the left upper corner and press left ctrl
+- hover with your mouse over the right bottom corner and press left alt
+- save the selected area by pressing tab

 It will save the screenshot on the location from the snipp file, and to your clipboard.